Hihi1310/pizza_counter/counter_app/README.md

 - YOLO format weights (`.pt` files)
 - Trained for pizza detection (class 0 should be "pizza")
 - Compatible with ultralytics YOLO (YOLOv8, YOLOv11, etc.)

+## Limitation - Future update
+- Update to a model with better accuracy
+- Connect system to a live camera